miladhub/web-fragments-overlays/README.md

 to add two overlays to it, one for a servlet and one for security constraints on the server
 * `myear` - this is just an EAR wrappe for `mywar-skinny`
-* `myjar` - this is the JAR that contains the web fragment that defines the servlet
+* `myservlet` - this is the JAR that contains the web fragment that defines the servlet
 * `mysecurity` - this is the JAR that contains the web fragment that defines the security constraints for the servlet